 - 3.24 Garages should be designed in sympathy with the property they serve, with materials and roof pitches reflecting those of the house.
 Prefabricated garages are not appropriate in the National Park.
-Garages often provide an essential parking space and their design should reflect the fact that cars are larger than they were twenty years ago.
+Garages often provide an essential parking space, and their design should reflect the fact that cars are larger than they were twenty years ago.
 Garage doors need to be at least 2m wide, with sufficient vertical clearance to allow for larger, rural vehicles.
 Internally, the garage needs to be at least 2.6m wide between walls to allow the driver access and egress.
 Ideally there should be also space for cycles and storage.
 If these practical size requirements for a garage result in a building of a size that cannot be considered to be of a design that is sympathetic to the property it serves e.g. they don't appear subservient or are out of proportion with the house itself, these considerations will outweigh any considerations towards car storage - 3.25 Where a house has an integral or attached garage, the garage door is likely to be the largest element on the front elevation.
 Careful design is needed if this is not to look incongruous.
 Setting the garage back behind the building's frontage will help to reduce its impact. - 3.26 Often the best approach particularly where a double garage is involved is to design the garage as a separate building, possibly using a traditional outbuilding as a starting point.
 Garage doors always look best on the long (front) elevation.
 Where there are two doors it looks best if they are separated by a pier of stonework.
 This gives a stronger-looking, more vertically-proportioned building.
 Garage doors on gable elevations should be avoided they visually weaken the building by creating too large a void where there should be maximum solidity.
 The incorporation of a store can improve the form of a building and may also avoid the need for additional buildings and sheds in the future.

-45 & 46 (left and right) New garages whose design, materials and location successfully assimilate them into their site context situations where a flat-roofed solution is more appropriate.
+48 & 49: New garages whose design, materials and location successfully assimilate them into their site context

-47 (left) Traditional outbuilding in Alport incorporating a cart shed 48 (right) and 49 (below) New ridge- roof garages, Winster and Alport
+50: Traditional outbuilding in Alport incorporating a cart shed

+$\bf 51~\&~52$: New ridge- roof garages, Winster and Alport

 3.27 The other design option is the 'non-building' approach where the garage is located underground or concealed behind high walls.
-This is one of the few